reyestech/Fullstack-Academy/README.md

 ### 2️⃣ Impossible Travel

-Attackers who harvest credentials often log in from geographically distant locations within impossibly short intervals.
-This query detects sequential sign‑ins for the same user where the calculated travel speed between source IP geolocations exceeds a safe human threshold (default 500 mph / 800 kmh).
-Results highlight the first and second sign‑in, plus estimated speed, so responders can confirm compromise and enforce MFA resets.
+Attackers may exploit stolen credentials by logging in from geographically distant locations within unrealistically short timeframes.
+This query detects sequential sign-ins from the same user when the calculated travel speed between source IP geolocations surpasses a predetermined human threshold (default set to 500 mph / 800 km/h).
+The results detail the first and subsequent sign-ins alongside the estimated speed, empowering response teams to validate potential compromises and initiate multi-factor authentication resets.

-Deploying as a continuous rule dramatically reduces dwell time for account takeovers, especially in hybrid workforces accessing resources from mixed IP ranges.
+Continuous deployment of this rule significantly reduces dwell time associated with account takeovers, especially in hybrid workforces utilizing diverse IP ranges.

 #### How it works